ElMO-DEV780/shopino/README.md

 # shopino
-a platform where you can create a store or a simple webpage
+a platform where you can create a store or a simple webpage.

+# technologies
+.html
+.css
+.js
+.php oop